reinevernunft13/travel-finder-backend/README.md

 > **Step 4** - Launch the project...

-For production mode:
+(production mode):
 ````
 npm run start
 ````

-For development mode:
+or (dev mode using nodemon):
 ````
 npm run dev
 ````

+This will do **three** things:
+1. Start the server
+2. Connect to a MongoDB server instance (e.g.running on localhost:27017) and use your db_name database, once it is created.
+3. Create a MongoDB database by initializing a the travelpackages collection.
 ## 🧪 Testing

-- For testing purposes, I've created a function (in the folder utils/) to seed our mongodb database with fake data.
+- For testing purposes, I've created a function (in the folder utils/) to seed our mongodb database with mock data.
 - To test our API's endpoint, use [Postman](https://www.postman.com/) -- or your preferred API testing client.